 This is just the average price of currency prices over a specific number of periods.

-It is calculated by adding up the last X period’s closing prices and then dividing it by X period.
+To calculate simple moving average, you add the last X period’s closing prices and then divide it by X period.

-For example if you want to calculate a 10 day simple moving average of a currency price, you add up the last 10 closing prices of the currency for ten days and then divide it by 10.
+You will add the last 10 closing prices of the currency for ten days and then divide it by 10.
 Keep doing the same when the next closing price is plotted while dropping the first closing price.

 The longer the period you use for the SMA, the slower it reacts to the price movement.